Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Average cost: $10-$15

-Statue of Liberty ShopYou can buy your Statue of Liberty tickets online.
-Scroll up to choose your tickets.
+Statue of Liberty shopYou can buy your Statue of Liberty tickets online.
+Scroll up to choose your tickets and cruises.

 You can choose regular entry tickets or guided tours.
 Additionally, you can also book a Statue of Liberty cruise or tickets with access to the first morning ferry.